TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    the site root based on path prefixes and not based on host name variables from the server, making this value safe for multi-domain environments.

-   If the option :ref:`config.forceAbsoluteUrls <setup-config-forceAbsoluteUrls>` is enabled, :typoscript:`absRefPrefix` is overridden.

    Using an URI in :typoscript:`absRefPrefix` will require additional conditions if you use different domains for your deployment stages in CI environments.